JourdanThomas/CubeSat/Distributed_Computing/README.md

 Distributed Satellite System (DSS) architectures

-We will be implementing a star architecture
+We will be implementing a star architecture with a central hub that can be placed on a cubesat that will act as a master
-#Communication
+# Communication

+# Setting up the Program

+## on the main hub